Open-Source-Free-Realms/OpenSourceFreeRealms/README.md

 # OpenFreeRealms
-put ofr.zip in xampp/htdocs and unzip it and it should work i am so tired please
+put ofr.zip in xampp/htdocs and unzip it and run bin/OFRServer.exe it should work i am so tired please